 You cannot be hired by a Bounty Hunter to assist in tracking targets, as this is Barber territory.
 However, you may help with their training.

-Participating in Train Security also falls under Barber territory.
-You may provide revives on the train but cannot assist with security tasks.
+Participating in Train Security falls under the Barber territory, as this sometimes involves murder.
+You may provide revives on the train for people who fall off or get accidentally run over, but you cannot assist with security tasks.

 These guidelines allow for flexible participation while respecting boundaries with other roles.

 As a doctor, you have the right to refuse service to unruly patients or those who give you an in-character reason to decline treatment.
-However, if law enforcement issues a lawful order to revive a patient, you must comply and provide the revival.
+However, if law enforcement issues a valid lawful order to revive a patient, you must comply and provide the revival.
 Note that refusing service is a personal choice and cannot be enforced upon others.
+And a lawful order cannot be made when two lawmen are messing around killing each other.

 Avoid using #💬│general to warn others about specific individuals causing trouble or continuing to act disruptively post-revival, as this is considered metagaming.
 If a patient is consistently disruptive, this is a staff concern and should be reported through the proper Syn County channels.
 Do not attempt to resolve the situation yourself by withholding treatment or detaining them; such actions violate server rules and will result in termination.
 One rule violation does not justify another, so allow staff to handle these situations.